andlo/mycroft-skills-list-gitbook/skills/spotify-sonos-bot-skill.lnguyenh.md

 ---
-description:
+description: !Join the chat at
 ---

 ### _spotify-sonos-bot-skill.lnguyenh_
 ## Description:
-Mycroft (https://mycroft.ai/) is an open source project that provides a local and controlled alternative to Google Assistant and Alexa.
+**Mycroft** (https://mycroft.ai/) is an open source project that provides a local and controlled alternative to Google Assistant and Alexa.
 Mycroft can run on a Raspberry Pi.
 Similarly to Alexa, you can add functionalities to your Mycroft voice assistant setup by installing "skills".

 This project is a **skill** for Mycroft that provides convenient voice commands to play Spotify music on Sonos speakers.

+Big kudos to:
-Kudos to the people involved in the project Node Sonos HTTP API (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API.
+- the project **Node Sonos HTTP API** (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API
+- the project **Spotipy** (https://github.com/plamere/spotipy) that is used for populating the user's list of personal spotify playlists, and to play the most popular songs for a given artist.

-**It is still very much WIP** but already provides in its current state the necessary commands for controlling Sonos and Spotify while cooking dinner. **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.
+In its current state, this project provides all the commands I have needed in order to voice-control Sonos and Spotify while cooking dinner :). **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.

 ![](../.gitbook/assets/star.png)